Personal loan vs gold loan vs overdraft: which Nepali debt is cheapest in 2026

 The product fit for common Nepali borrowing scenarios:

 Wedding (one-shot, large, 6–18 months to repay).
 Personal loan with EMI is the cleanest.
 Predictable repayment, no recurring documentation, locks in the rate.
-If you have FD or gold available, prefer LAFD; gold loan a step behind.
-Avoid overdraft — wedding spending has no cashflow shape that benefits from flexible drawing.
+If you have FD or gold available, prefer LAFD, with gold loan a step behind.
+Skip the overdraft; wedding spending has no cashflow shape that benefits from flexible drawing.

 Medical emergency (one-shot, urgent, uncertain repayment timeline).
 Gold loan or LAFD wins on speed.
-Branch can disburse a gold loan within 60–90 minutes in many banks; LAFD via NIC Asia mobile is instant up to NPR 2,00,000.
-Personal loan typically takes 3–7 days for KYC and disbursal, which matters when you are paying hospital advance.
+The branch can disburse a gold loan within 60–90 minutes at many banks.
+LAFD via NIC Asia mobile is instant up to NPR 2,00,000.
+A personal loan typically takes 3–7 days for KYC and disbursal, which matters when you are paying a hospital advance.

 Business working capital (recurring, irregular, partial utilisation).
 Overdraft is the right shape.
 You draw to pay vendors and repay when invoices clear; interest accrues only on the gap.
-Personal loan over-pays because you carry interest on the unused portion.
-Gold loan or LAFD is fine if cheaper, but the operational hassle of repeated draw-and-repay against pledged collateral is higher.
+A personal loan over-pays because you carry interest on the unused portion.
+Gold loan or LAFD works if cheaper, but the operational hassle of repeated draw-and-repay against pledged collateral is higher.

 Home renovation (one-shot, medium-large, 1–3 years).
 Personal loan with EMI is the structural fit.
-Top-up on an existing home loan if you have one — usually cheaper because it inherits the home loan's secured rate.
-LAFD also viable if you have a large FD.
+A top-up on an existing home loan, if you have one, is usually cheaper because it inherits the home loan's secured rate.
+LAFD also works if you have a large FD.

 Kid's school admission fees (recurring annually, predictable).
 Sinking fund, not a loan.
-Cover the sinking funds approach instead — you should not be borrowing for an expense you knew about 12 months in advance.
+Use the sinking funds approach instead.
+You should not be borrowing for an expense you knew about 12 months in advance.

 What gets misjudged most often